Your feedback has been sent to our team.

 4.54

-A year-long course integrating concepts and skills from prior courses to formulate and solve problems in biomedical systems, including experimental design, performance and analysis.
+A year-long integrative course to formulate and solve problems in biomedical systems, including experimental design, performance and analysis.
 Testing in tissues/cells & manipulation of molecular constituents to determine structural and functional characteristics for design of therapeutic or measurement systems.
 Methods incl biochemical, physiological, cell biology, mechanical, electrical and computer, systems, chemical, imaging, and other approaches.
-Prerequisite: 3rd and 4th Year standing in Biomedical Engineering major
+Prereq: 3rd & 4th Year BME

 No course sections viewed yet.